Policy Learning with New Treatments: Estimation

-Since optimization of $\pi$ using mixed integer-linear programming is standard practice in policy learning problems, the only additional computational burden resulting from considering new treatments is the $J$ linear programs mentioned above.
-For the example in Section \ref{empirical_application_section} I found the computation time for $\hat \Gamma_j(X_i)$ to be at most a similar order of magnitude as that of the estimation $\hat \pi$ and sometimes much shorter, depending on the complexity of the policy class.
-For the baseline specification in Section \ref{empirical_application_section} this resulted in a total runtime of a few hours.
+Since optimization of $\pi$ using mixed integer-linear programming is standard practice in policy learning problems, the only additional computational burden resulting from considering new treatments is that of solving the linear programs corresponding to $\hat \Gamma_j(X_i)$ as described above.
+For the example in Section \ref{section-application} I found the computation time for $\hat \Gamma_j(X_i)$ to be at most a similar order of magnitude as that of the estimation of $\hat \pi$ and sometimes much shorter, depending on the complexity of the policy class.
 Constructing $\hat \Gamma_j(X_i)$ can often benefit from parallelization so that the overall computational burden is not much larger than the point identified case.

-\section{Regret Convergence}
+\section{Regret convergence}

 In this section I investigate theoretical guarantees on the performance of the estimated policy $\hat \pi$.
-Following \textcite{manski2004statistical}, I evaluate the performance of policies in terms of their statistical regret.
+Following \textcite{manskiStatisticalTreatmentRules2004a}, I evaluate the performance of policies in terms of their statistical regret.
 In particular, I show that the regret of the estimated policy $\hat \pi$ converges to the lowest possible maximum regret the decision maker could achieve if the population identified set under distribution $P$ were observed, uniformly across $P$.
 Specifically, the regret guarantees will be of the form

 where $P$ ranges across an appropriate set defined below, implying that